-- E-file proposed documents

-- Email the following documents at a minimum.

-- 1. Proof of death and other facts

-- 2. Statement of facts concerning the identity of heirs for each of two disinterested witnesses

-- 3. Oath (if seeking administration)
+- Email all proposed documents to sheila.cantwell@co.bastrop.tx.us or cynthia.dickey@co.bastrop.tx.us - Email the following documents at a minimum. - 1.
+Proof of death and other facts - 2.
+Statement of facts concerning the identity of heirs for each of two disinterested witnesses - 3.
+Oath (if seeking administration)